avaframe/AvaFrame/docs/DFAnumerics.rst

 In the following paragraphs, :math:`i` and :math:`j` indexes refer to the different directions in the NCS, whereas  :math:`k` and :math:`l` indexes refer to particles.

-The quantities velocity, mass and flow depth are also defined on the fixed mesh.
+The quantities velocity, mass and flow thickness are also defined on the fixed mesh.
 It is possible to navigate from particle property to mesh property using the interpolation methods described in :ref:`DFAnumerics:Mesh and interpolation`.